How I Reached 1,000,000 Views on HubPages

 Interviewer: Everyone can't write about gaming or the latest electronic device, they just don't have the experience or knowledge to do that.

-Mary: I have a piece of advice which I want you to really think about.
+Mary: I have a piece of advice that I want you to really think about.
 You don't have to be an expert, you just have to know more about it than the person reading your article.
 Don't be afraid to research your topic, but the key point is just start now, don't wait.
 Do the best you can now and make adjustments to your article in your future updates.
 Also, you don't need to re-invent the wheel, you just need it to be a lot better.
 If you've read an article and think you could do it better, then do it, write that article.

 If you think you aren't knowledgeable about anything, think again.
 What do people come to you asking about?
 Can you fix cars, hang shelves, repair a cracked cell phone screen in under two minutes?
 You have talents that others don't have.
 Maybe you have a knack for diffusing a situation at work, drying seeds, or organizing your children.
 Ask yourself if what you know is useful to other people.
 As an exercise, write down for a week, questions that people ask you.
 Some of the most popular articles on the internet are about simple everyday things like folding a fitted sheet.

 Each time someone clicks on your article as I've said, you get a small amount.
 If you get a lot of clicks, they add up.
 Let me tell you about a relative who owned a gas station with a small shop.
 Can you guess what the most profitable item was they sold?
 It was the penny sweets, which are small candies that they sold for a penny.
 The point is, if you get enough articles, even if they aren't ones which get thousands of views, they add up over time.
 As they say, 'drops fill a bucket.'
 I don't have any articles that I would call stellar, they are just consistently getting viewed by people all over the world.